3271. BURROWING AND RENIFORM NEMATODE

 Lot: A lot refers to all plants of a single plant species contained in a truckload that originated from one shipper.

-Shipment: A shipment refers to several lots of multiple plant species that originated from the same shipper.
-A shipment may be contained in a single or multiple truckloads.
+Shipment: A shipment refers to several lots that originated from the same shipper.
+A shipment may be contained in a single or multiple truckloads arriving the same or next consecutive day.

 Species: A botanical group of plants given the same species epithet within a genus.
 Plant varieties are grouped within a species.

-Sample: A composite sample is a mixture of subsamples of soil and plant roots collected from a number of plants belonging to the same plant species within a lot.
-The number of subsamples comprising a composite sample is based on the sampling table.
-Different varieties of the same plant species may be mixed into one composite sample.
-Different container sizes with the same plant species may be included within a composite sample.
+Sample: A sample or composite sample is a mixture/composite of subsamples of soil and plant roots collected from a number of plants belonging to the same plant species within a lot.
+The number of subsamples comprising a composite sample is based on the sampling table (below).
+A composite sample may comprise of subsamples collected from a single variety and/or container size belonging to one plant species, or subsamples collected from different varieties of the same plant species and/or different container sizes of the same plant species.
+The discretion of the County Inspector is greatly encouraged in selecting the appropriate composition of a sample (i.e., one or all varieties and/or container sizes within a plant species) as the detection of an actionable nematode species may result in the rejection or destruction of the entire plant population represented by the sample.

 Sub sample: A single collection of soil and/or plant roots from one plant.